aarno97/HW1.1.Arnold/README.md

 **Come with your design for the touch screen?
 What is the screen size that you want?**

 I would like a large touch screen, preferable around 8.5 by 11 inches. *(The same size as a sheet of notebook paper)*

+**Design and implement interactive features**

+Please see the program itself at this link for [Macs] and [PCs].

+The main interactive feature is the ability to hold up a keycard (by clicking the circle for this example) and the elevator will go to your floor.

+**Design and implement user feedback**

+Please see the program with the links at the answer immediately before this one.

+Available user feedback features include a countdown timer until you reach your destination.

+**You can use any tools...**

+This project was created using Processing.

+# Extra Credits

+**You may get extra credit if: your design supports people with disabilities**

+One helpful feature is commands being spoken for guests who are blind.